jbcurtin/bert-etl/docs/bert_config.rst

 VAR Name            Description                                                                     Example
 ------------------- ------------------------------------------------------------------------------- -----------------------------
 concurrency_limit   How many reserved concurrent lamdba executions would you like to allocate?
-100 memory_size         How much memory/cpu shall the lambda utilize?
+100 memory_size         How much memory/cpu should the lambda utilize?
 512
 =================== =============================================================================== =============================